moonorb/taints_tolerations_affinity/README.md

 - worker2->front-api-flask(frontend)
 - worker3->everything else

-Our sample application consist of 2 deployments where each has 3 replicas with a total of 6 pods.
+Sample application consist of 2 deployments where each has 3 replicas with a total of 6 pods.
 Deployments are redis/backend and flask-api/frontend.
 Normally when deployed 6 pods should be randomly distributed to 2 workers but we will modify the deployments so the backend will be on worker1 and frontend will be scheduled on worker2.
 This repo will focus on only the deployment manifests.
 Working code can be found at a separate repo: https://github.com/moonorb/flask-redis

 ![screenshot-1-1](https://user-images.githubusercontent.com/46006590/221326246-7c1fbcb5-858f-40ab-b238-87dadcb81765.PNG)